Itor-Carlos/Itor-Carlos/README.md

-- 📚 I’m currently learning Web development
+- 📚 I’m currently learning Web development and Compilers

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
 This experience gives me knowledge in SQL Databases (MySQL), OOP, C, Computer Networks, System Analysis, Java, HTML, CSS, JS and Spring Boot